 THE EARLY CHURCH

-A group of women successfully petitioned the Presbytery for permission to organize a church in Ottumwa.
-A committee met on December 21, 1853, for the purpose of establishing a church.
+A group of women successfully petitioned the Presbytery of Des Moines for permission to organize a church in Ottumwa, and a committee met on December 21, 1853, for the purpose of establishing a church.

-The ground was broken at the present site at Marion and Fourth streets on March 1, 1926, and the building was completed and occupied May 1, 1927.
-The approximate cost, including an organ and other equipment, was $239,000.
+Ground was broken for a new church at the present site at Fourth and Marion streets on March 1, 1926.
+Construction took just over a year with the church opening on May 1, 1927.
+The approximate cost, including a pipe organ and other equipment, was $239,000.

 OUR LEGACY CONTINUES…

 As we look back on the church’s history, despite the many changes that have taken place over the years, one thing has remained constant: our congregation’s love for and faith in Jesus Christ.